shixingxing/Duix-Mobile/README.md

 ## <a id="contact-us"></a>6.
 Contact Us

-If you have any questions, please raise an issue or contact us at james@duix.com
+If you have any questions, please raise an issue or contact us： Email：james@duix.com
+Wechat：Guiji-AIGC

 ## Star History